openhab/openhab-python/README.md

 There are 3 ways of logging.

-1. using normal print statements.
-In this case they are redirected to the default openHAB logfile and marked with log level INFO or ERROR
+1. Normal print statements, are redirected to the default openHAB logfile, prefixed with "org.openhab.automation.pythonscripting" and marked with log level INFO or ERROR

 ```python
 import sys